KammRamm675/Kickstarter-Analysis-1-/README.md

 # An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends

 ## Overview of Project

 ### Purpose

--   The purpose of this analysis is to provide information as to how similar campaigns fared in relation to their respected launch dates and funding goals.
+-   The purpose of this analysis is to provide information on Kickstarter data to uncover trends and how similar campaigns fared in relation to their respective launch dates and funding goals.

 ## Analysis and Challenges